 The FixOurFood team has a vision where tasty, good quality, sustainable food is the ‘default’ and easiest choice for all children in early years and school food systems.
 We are moving beyond the concept of equity, towards approaches which seek to provide the greatest benefit to those needing it most.

 Schools and early years settings play a key role in implementing change in the food system and children are powerful drivers for that change.
 A key focus for FixOurFood is poor diet in young children – particularly those from deprived populations.
 Yorkshire is ethnically diverse and contains social and economic deprivation and ill health with many areas showing some of the worst income deprivation statistics affecting children in England.
 Working in collaboration will enable us to embed and test regenerative interventions which are culturally appropriate and have the potential to benefit both health and the environment.

 We also plan to develop a new model of food procurement to schools and nurseries, by adapting food environments in early years and school settings to enable children to be drivers of change.
 We will empower and harness the ideas of children through our new Leaders for Change group – children who are representing our collaborating schools, ages 6-16.
-This group, alongside the Food Foundation’s Global Champions Network, will contribute to biannual events and opportunities for co-designing interventions based on new knowledge and understandings.
+This group, alongside the Food Foundation’s Young Food Ambassadors, will contribute to biannual events and opportunities for co-designing interventions based on new knowledge and understandings.

 As well as showing how children can be agents for change, other important outcomes of the programme will include enhanced food education, regenerative environmental impacts, increased nutritional value and enhanced equity of catering provision.

 Key people: Dr Maria Bryant, Dr Grace Gardner, Jack Garry, Annie Connolly